The benefits of being a data driven leader…

-You can always count on your own experience, intuition, and industry knowledge to make the right business decisions.
-Adding data analytics to your operation can make you even smarter, providing actionable insights that drive profits.
+As a leader, you can always count on your own experience, intuition, and industry knowledge to make the best business decisions.
+A data driven leader excels by adding data analytics to the operational decisions.
+Using data allows you to have actionable insights that drive profits and sustained results.

 What data can do

 Your data can bring instant, helpful insight on shipping, maintenance, billing, staffing and other areas of the organization.
 For example, it can tell you that from November to January you need extra staff on Mondays and Fridays to process holiday orders.
 Or, that February would be a good time to shut down for maintenance.
 You could discover that for some reason, based on previous patterns your production needs are likely going to increase by 8% in the second week of July.
 Or, you may find that you are spending an average of $5,000 more per month on shipping than last year.
 Your data allows you to quantify the numbers, adjust staffing, and quickly shift resources to meet changing needs.